pkgcloud/pkgcloud/CONTRIBUTING.md

 We only accept issues that are bug reports or feature requests.
 Bugs must be isolated and reproducible problems that we can fix within the code base.
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** Please first of all, check if someone else have reported the issue before.
-If the issue is already reported then maybe someone is work on it or better there is a fix available.
+If the issue is already reported then maybe someone is work on it or even better perhaps there is a fix available.
 2. **Create an isolated and reproducible test case.** We use [vows](http://vowsjs.org/) as tool for make test cases, and the whole test suite already have some helpers and utils for make a complete test.
-Go check the `test` folders for example of tests and how to use those helpers.
+Go check the `test/` directory for example of tests and how to use those helpers.
 Afterwards try to make and submit a vows valid test, that would help us a lot for find the problem, also is super easy do it in this way for feature request, more easy to us understand what really you want.
 It is very possible that your test will eventually added to the test suite.
 3. **Include logs and backtraces** Please try to include some logs or backtrace of your problem or error, that help a lot to identify wich part is the involved.
 4. **Share as much information as possible.** Include operating system and version, `node` and `npm` version, version of Pkgcloud.
 Also include steps to reproduce the bug and any further information about your environment